Read below for more information on the semester payment plan and how to sign up after May 1st for the fall 2019 payment plan through UVAPay.

 Payment Plan Rebalancing

-Rebalancing will not occur prior to the August installment for the Fall plan or prior to the January installment for the Spring plan.
+Rebalancing will occur prior to the August, September, and October installments of the fall plan and prior to the January, February, and March installments of the spring plan.

 Here's how it works:

 Before you have actual charges posted to your student account, you will build an budget of your payment plan in UVAPay using the tuition estimator (housed within the enrollment form) or the cost of attendance information, and you will be asked to provide information about other credits you anticipate will apply to your student account.
 These tools will assist you in estimating the "out-of-pocket costs" you will need to pay over the course of your payment plan period.
 During this budget phase, monthly installment amounts are based on your estimated balance, divided by the number of installments remaining in the payment plan.
 Need to make changes to your budgeted amounts?
 Call or email SFS.
 Or just wait until after charges post and we automatically adjust your budgeted balance.